It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Try your skills on a growing collection of dedicated MTB tracks for all abilities.
 With nine free, community-built trails to choose from, thrill yourself with fast-paced downhill courses, wet and winding tracks, and a few flow courses for good measure.
 Find them at Tunnel Gully Recreation Area.

-Part of the Remutaka Cycle Trail, this flat, easy path winds 28km from Upper Hutt to Petone.
+Part of the Remutaka Cycle Trail, the Hutt River Trail is flat, easy path winding 28km from Upper Hutt to Petone.
 Bike hire at Hutt Park in Moera is nearby more gentle hill trails for valley views.
 Head upriver through our neighbourhoods with parks and cafés along the way.

 A short drive from Lower Hutt, Belmont Regional Park is hilly farm park lined with fab MTB trails, most of which boast huge views over the Wellington region.
 It’s best suited to intermediate riders; check out 4 Degrees, Bull Run and Electric Avenue.

 On-the-spot bike hire and easy access from Eastbourne makes Pencarrow Coastal Trail an achievable day ride for visitors, as does cruisy pedaling on flat terrain.
 As for the rewards … wow!
 The coast here is seriously wild, while the short but sharp climb to Pencarrow Head affords eye-popping views of the harbour, Cook Strait, and beyond.
 Perched atop is Pencarrow Lighthouse.